 Secretariat is the main coordinating and supervising agency of State Government.

-Departments of General Administration, Planning, Finance, and Personnel& Administrative Reforms assist in the process of coordination and control.
-The function involves budgetary, administrative and financial supervision by the Secretariat over functioning of executing/line departments.
+Departments of General Administration, Planning, Finance, and Personnel& involves budgetary, administrative and financial supervision by the Secretariat over functioning of executing/line departments.
 Secretariat lays down rules and regulations for guidance, advice and supervision of various public agencies.
 Other important responsibilities include coordination of timely submission of Budget, Legislative Assembly Interpellations, Assurances, Supplementary Demand for Grants etc. to the Legislature Secretariat.